sascharosbach/sascharosbach.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am conducting research on next-generation automated driving architectures, with a focus on unified prediction and planning architectures.
+I am conducting research on next-generation automated driving architectures, with a focus on unifying prediction and planning.